 This is a course on the literary form that has come to be known as "Creative Nonfiction."
 We will read and discuss various modes of writing about personal experience and the aesthetic and ethical issues raised by such writing.
 Written assignments will include discursive prose, as well as students' original creative nonfiction.
 Open to creative writing M.F.A. students, and senior English and creative writing majors with permission of instructor.
-Not offered in 2021-22.
+Offered Term 1.